Member Spotlight: Achieving Consilience in a Binary Viewpoint for the Hydrophobic Force

-This session provides an example of a binary viewpoint in the molecular sciences that has been recently unified.
-It will focus on the hydrophobic force, which describes the tendency of oily droplets to coalesce together in water.
-Especially since many entities in biology possess “oily” characteristics (antibodies, membranes, etc.), understanding the hydrophobic force has become a key aim for many molecular scientists.
+This session provided an example of a binary viewpoint in the molecular sciences that has been recently unified.
+It focused on the hydrophobic force, which describes the tendency of oily droplets to coalesce together in water.
+Especially since many entities in biology possess "oily" characteristics (antibodies, membranes, etc.), understanding the hydrophobic force has become a key aim for many molecular scientists.

 Nevertheless, for about half of a century, there has been a paradox regarding hydrophobicity: While computational predictions suggested a weak "oscillatory" force, experimental measurements observed a strong "monotonic" force.
 By bridging between the computational and experimental communities in the past decade, we in turn achieved consilience: In essence, to quote John Stuart Mill, "the conflicting doctrines share the truth between them,” since they are just relevant for the two limiting cases of the size of the hydrophobic entities (whether they are small or large hydrophobes).

-This session is led by Aviel Chaimovich, an Assistant Teaching Professor at Drexel University in Philadelphia.
-The presentation is tailored for a general audience of academics (most of the mathematics is omitted).
+This session was led by Aviel Chaimovich, an Assistant Teaching Professor at Drexel University in Philadelphia.
+The presentation was tailored for a general audience of academics (most of the mathematics is omitted).

 Subscribe to our emails to never miss an HxA event.
 Be the first to know about engaging panel discussions, live events, and other opportunities to connect with HxA members.